StephenWinters95/FLIT_Main_Ste/README.md

 <br>

 ### Features Left to Implement
-While Humble Numble, at the current version, provides the 'engine' for pattern matching and calculation, there are a number of desirable features which exist in the current version of Wordle and which would greatly add to the user experience for Numble.
+While Financial Planner, at the current version, provides the 'engine' for pattern matching and calculation, there are a number of desirable features which exist in the current version of Wordle and which would greatly add to the user experience for Numble.

 Choose difficulty level
 * Allow the user to choose difficulty level EASY (all numbers <= 10) or DIFFICULT (numbers <=20 included).
 Note that this has been allowed for in the array of solutions, these are classified according to difficulty, so this may be an 'easy win' future feature.

 Allow the user to limit to one game daily
 * One of the beautiful features of wordle is its limited-release mode whereby only one puzzle is released daily ... this creates a sense of anticipation and the user wants more, they don't get the chance to become bored or tired with the game.
-* Humble Numble at the current version, allows the user to play continuously by refreshing the browser.
+* Financial Planner at the current version, allows the user to play continuously by refreshing the browser.
 This is useful when in testing and demonstration mode, but ideally the default would be one game per day.

 Preserve user statistics from one game to the next
 * This has been allowed for within the user interface by providing a statistics page, however the stats currently only relate to the latest game played.
 Tracking of # of days 'winning streak' is very motivating to the user.